adammflax/mud-blog/posts/rooms-part1.md

 Pathfinding
 ------------
-I've also implemented the Dijkstra algorithm so that I can easily find the shortest path to Room X from Room Y
+I've also implemented the Dijkstra algorithm so that I can easily find the shortest path to Room X from Room Y.

+I kept going back and forth on the structure of the data however I'm happy with how it turned out.
+I felt joy when I finally managed to get it to work.

+Furthermore I finally understand the [Symmetrizer example](https://www.braveclojure.com/do-things/#Symmetrizer) in the Brave Clojure book!

 ```clojure
 (defn build-graph